eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 When editing accounts, the passwords are never shown and the password field can be left empty.
 In that case it is not touched.
 If adding a new account, a password is required, of course.

-The widget for the current user just hides the search form (it would not function anyways, as only the accounts for the current user are listed).
+In "current user mode", the widget just hides the search form (it would work, but only results for the current user are listed).
 In the update and add form, the "Local user" field is hidden, since the user is already known.

 #### Mail Queues

 The mail queues are holding incoming and outgoing messages that are not yet processed by james.
-The _spooler manager_ widget can be used to view the queues and do some basic maintenance tasks, like clearing the queue or individual items or flushing the queue, such that all mails are tried to get processed immediately.
+The _spooler manager_ widget can be used to view the queues and do some basic maintenance tasks, like clearing the queue or individual items or flushing the queue.
+When a queue is "flushed", all items are made available to james for immediate processing.

 The two queues can be selected on the right, use `spool` for incoming and `outgoing` for outgoing (non local) messages.